SimonGiampy/Sensor-Systems-STM32/laboratory.md

 Keyboard mapping buttons to a character:

 `char map [16] = "FB73EA62D951C840";` // columns in the map: 10 9 8 11 //rows in the map: 3 2 13 12

 ---

+## Infrared:

+Configuration:
+- timer 3 at 2400 Hz used to send an interrupt, waiting for the baud period, in order to send each bit every 1 / 2400 s (approximately 4 ms).
+Timer3 configured as a timer interrupt with PSC=0, ARR=35000-1
+- timer 2 PWM on channel 3 is used to make the IR led pulse at 38 KHz.
+PSC=0, ARR=2211-1.
+Transmission of bit 1 requires PWM_Stop, instead tranmitting bit 0 requires PWM_Start.
+Transmission lasts a baud period, until the next bit is transmitted.
+- the string is transmitted one byte at a time, where each byte is composed of 8 bits, and each bit transmits at the baud rate
+- transmission via IR happens on UART1 interface at 2400 bytes/s baud rate
+- reception of character (1 byte = 8 bits) via IR happens with `void HAL_UART_RxCpltCallback(UART_HandleTypeDef *huart)`
+- enable global interrupt for UART1
+- PB10 = IR Led attached to TIM2_CH3 PWM
+- PA10 receiver USART1RX
+- PA9 transmitter USART1TX

+---